The 3 best ways to add hops to your beer

 The 'wait 5 days after fermentation method'

-Some beer brewers insist that you will get a better bang for your buck if you add the hops in 5 or so days after your beer has begun fermenting.
+Some beer brewers insist that you will get a better bang for your buck if you add the hops 5 or so days after your beer has begun fermenting.

 From what I can figure out, the rationale is that the 'aromatic oils' that can be lost in the popular boiling process of beer are retained in the beer.